dougdonohoe/build-timeout/README.md

 ## Setup

-Our base image is a multi-arch Alpine image, which is used to create out image and the cloud builder image.
+Our base image is a multi-arch Alpine image, which is used to create our image and the cloud builder image.

 Run these commands to copy the thirdparty image to your artifact registry and create the `docker buildx` cloud builder: